kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * nachzuholen... - to catch up on...
 (Ich will an der Fernsehsendung nachzuholen. - I want to catch up on the show.)

 * Wahrscheinlich... - probably...
-(Wahrscheinlich werde ich nach Abendessen shclafen. - I'll probably sleep after dinner.)
+(Wahrscheinlich werde ich nach Abendessen schlafen. - I'll probably sleep after dinner.)